Best approximation of functions by log-polynomials: A new approach to approximate log-concave functions by polynomials

 Moreover, since $N_C(r_2,g_2)\subset\R^{h_d(n)+1}$ is a convex cone, using Carath\'eodory's theorem for cones, the previous condition \eqref{eq:touchpoints} is equivalent to the existence of $x_1,\dots,x_m\in\mathbb R^n$, $m\leq h_d(n)+1$, with $r_2-\log f(x_i)-g_2(x_i)=0$, and $\lambda_i>0$, $1\leq i\leq m$, such that

 which proves (ii).

 Conversely, suppose condition (ii) holds.
-Karush-Kuhn-Tucker conditions imply that $(r_2,g_2)$ is an extreme point, and thus by the convexity of $W$, a local minimization point of $W$ on $C$.
+The Karush-Kuhn-Tucker conditions imply that $(r_2,g_2)$ is an extreme point, and thus by the convexity of $W$, a local minimization point of $W$ on $C$.
 Since $W$ is strictly convex and $C$ is a convex set, this local minimization point must be the only global minimization point, and (i) is proved. \end{proof}

-\begin{rmk} Note that our arguments work for the case $ |\widehat H_1(f)|=+\infty$, since then the minimum is attained at some $t_2\in(1,+\infty)$.
+\begin{rmk} Note that our arguments work for the case $ |\widehat H_1(f)|=+\infty$ (as long as $\widehat H_t(f)$ is bounded for some $t>1$), since then the minimum is attained at some $t_2\in(1,+\infty)$.
 This remark allows us to apply our results to a more general set of functions outside $\mathcal B(\R^n)$, as shown in the following example.
 The only case we can not use our arguments is when $\widehat H_1(f)$ is unbounded but $ |\widehat H_1(f)|<+\infty$ (see Example \ref{example:unboundedfinite}).
 For this reason, it would be very interesting to get an extension of Lasserre's theorem for sets of the form $\widehat H_1(f)$. \end{rmk}

 \begin{example} Let $f(x)=\exp(-\|x\|_2^d)$ for some $d\in\N$ even. \textit{Problem \ref{problem2}} then makes sense for $f$ for every even $d'\in\{2,\dots,d\}$.
 Since

 Note that $\widehat H_1(f)=\R^n$.
 Since the maximum of $(-\log\lambda)^\frac1d/(\log t-\log\lambda)^{\frac{1}{d'}}$ is attained at $\lambda_M=t^{-\frac{d'}{d-d'}}$, then